PeterShaggyNoble/MDI-Sandbox/README.md

 Create customised icon preview images which can be copied & pasted directly into GitHub issues (or anywhere else) at [petershaggynoble.github.io/MDI-Sandbox/preview/](https://petershaggynoble.github.io/MDI-Sandbox/preview/).

 Or, to save you some work, there's also an automated preview generator available at [mdi.houseofdesign.ie/tools/preview/](http://mdi.houseofdesign.ie/tools/preview/).
-Use the `icon` querystring parameter to provide an icon name from the [main library](https://petershaggynoble.github.io/MDI-Sandbox/), [Material Icons Extended](https://petershaggynoble.github.io/MDI-Sandbox/extended/) or the [other Google icons](https://petershaggynoble.github.io/MDI-Sandbox/other/) and a preview will be generated that you can link to directly.
+Use the `icon` querystring parameter to provide an icon name from [the main library](https://petershaggynoble.github.io/MDI-Sandbox/), [stock icons](https://petershaggynoble.github.io/MDI-Sandbox/stock/) [Material Icons Extended](https://petershaggynoble.github.io/MDI-Sandbox/extended/) or the [other Google icons](https://petershaggynoble.github.io/MDI-Sandbox/other/) and a preview will be generated that you can link to directly.
 You can also use the optional `action` parameter to provide the name of an icon from the main library to be shown in the bottom right corner.
 > **Example:** [mdi.houseofdesign.ie/tools/preview/?icon=vector-square&action=link](http://mdi.houseofdesign.ie/tools/preview/?icon=vector-square&action=link)

 Alternatively, instead of using the `icon` parameter to provide the name of an existing icon, you can provide a custom path and name using the `path` & `name` parameters.